-- Share prevention stories.
-Including stories about those people who were able to find hope and healing may reduce the risk of contagion and encourage help-seeking in others. - Include helpful, action-oriented resources.
+Share prevention stories.
+Including stories about those people who were able to find hope and healing may reduce the risk of contagion and encourage help-seeking in others.

+Include helpful, action-oriented resources.
 Provide information, such as the warning signs, risk factors, and protective factors for suicide.
-Also always include hotline and treatment resources, like the National Suicide Prevention Lifeline and Crisis Text Line, or local crisis phone numbers.
-Only include 988 as a resource after the transition occurs on July 16, 2022.
+Also always include hotline and treatment resources, like the 988 Suicide & Crisis Lifeline and Crisis Text Line, or local crisis phone numbers.